 There are a number of steps that educators can take to make their teaching more inclusive for neurodivergent learners.
 It is important to remember that actively creating more equitable learning is an evolving process and we are all learning.
 Rather than approaching accessibility as an afterthought or only on a case-by-case basis, we should be designing courses that address the needs of diverse learners from the start so that everybody may benefit.

-Starting in the academic year 2022/23, the Queen Mary Academy and the Disability and Dyslexia Service will be offering the online workshop Designing Inclusive Education for neurodivergent learners.
+The Queen Mary Academy and the Disability and Dyslexia Service offer an online workshop Designing Inclusive Education for neurodivergent learners.
 This practical session aims to introduce staff to neurodiversity and will present some of the challenges that our students face.
 We will also share some strategies and tools to be used in planning, teaching, and designing assessments more inclusively.
+Before attending the workshop, we ask participants to complete a short e-learning module Introduction to neurodiversity in the education context.

 For academic queries and suggestions regarding neurodiversity and learning, please email qmacademy@qmul.ac.uk or g.pigato@qmul.ac.uk